wwliao/hpp_year1_variant_calling/decomposition/README.md

 # TODO

-- Switch from HashGraph to PackedGraph to reduce the memory usage (PGGB in HashGraph: >500GB memory)
 - Figure out why there are still redundant structures in Minigraph-Cactus
 - Some lower-level allele traversals don't exist in higher-level allele traversals.
 For example, check the top-level snarl `>2539380>2539432` and its nested snarls.